 6. In Favour of the Standard Predicate-Fact View?

-We have already noted that those who endorse the standard predicate-fact view, and thus think that grounding is hyperintensionalGRND but not hyperintensionalTRAD need not appeal to a heterogeneous account of hyperintensionality in order to adequately account for sentences about what grounds what.
+We have already noted that those who endorse the standard predicate-fact view, and thus think that grounding is hyperintensionalGRND but not hyperintensionalTRAD, need not appeal to a heterogeneous account of hyperintensionality in order to adequately account for sentences about what grounds what.
 Rather, it is possible, on such a view, to simply identify hyperintensionalityTRAD with weak hyperintensionality.
 For, on this view, the only contexts in which sentences expressing truths about grounding are hyperintensionalTRAD are ones in which ‘[X] grounds [Y]’ falls inside the scope of a psychological operator.
 In all cases in which ‘[X] grounds [Y]’ does not fall inside the scope of such an operator, it will be possible to substitute ‘[Z]’ for ‘[X]’ if ‘[X]’ and ‘[Z]’ are intensionally equivalent.

 On the face of it, then, the standard predicate-fact view has an advantage over the sentential operator view and the non-standard predicate-fact view.
 The need to posit a heterogeneous account of hyperintensionality detracts from the simplicity and elegance of the latter views.
 Does this give us reason to prefer the predicate-fact view to its competitors?
 We do not think so, but we do think this is terrain worth exploring.
 We do not think so, first, because we think the there are independent reasons (independent from considerations arising from expressing claims about grounding) to distinguish weak from strong hyperintensions; reasons we adumbrated earlier in the paper.
 If, regardless of one’s view on grounding, one ultimately must draw upon the resources of a heterogeneous account of hyperintensionality, then that the sentential operator view and non-standard predicate-fact view require these resources in the grounding context is no extra cost.
 Nevertheless, were one, unlike us, not independently motivated by the desire to distinguish strong from weak hyperintensions, then what we have said here would provide reason to prefer the standard predicate-fact view to its competitors.